Shao-Heng Ko

 Before Duke, I worked at Academia Sinica.
 Prior to that, I got my BS and MS from National Taiwan University.
 I am from the tropical harbor city Kaohsiung, Taiwan.
 From 1895-1945 the city was once Takao, Japan.
 In the 17th century, it was Takau, Dutch Formosa.

 Outside of academics, I am a lifelong baseball fan/player (for 20+ years now).
 I learned most of my data science/database skills through Sabermetrics 101 on EdX.
 I read baseball analytics on Fangraphs daily.
 There used to be a whole page on my personal website about baseball.
 However, I stopped playing competitively after the pandemic, and that page got me sad, so I removed it.
-There's a picture of me playing baseball somewhere on this page; try find it (sorry, not mobile friendly).
+There's a picture of me playing baseball somewhere on this page; try find it!

 News